Marykate94/Tashella-README/README.md

   undefined

   ## Questions
-  Made by mk.
-Find me on GitHub at https://github.com/mk.
-Alternatively I can be reached via email at mk.
+  Made by Marykate.
+Find me on GitHub at https://github.com/Marykate94.
+Alternatively I can be reached via email at Marykatesmith64@gmail.com.
-  Instructions on how to reach me: mk
+  Instructions on how to reach me: Email